razor-network/docs-v2/docs/Stake.md

     tail -f ~/.razor/razor.log

 That's it!
 You should have a staker up and running.
 Your node will start automatically fetching and answering queries.
-You must keep our computer online to be able to validate without any interruptions.
+You must keep your computer online to be able to validate without any interruptions.
 You can monitor the logs, and use [RazorScan](https://razorscan.io) to monitor your staker.

 For more details around all the commands of `razor-go`, please check out the `razor-go` [Readme](https://github.com/razor-network/razor-go#readme).